-Scores of Saudi soldiers and Saudi-sponsored militiamen loyal to Yemen's former president Abd Rabbuh Mansur Hadi have lost their lives when Yemeni army soldiers and fighters from allied Popular Committees launched separate offensives against their positions in the kingdom’s border regions.
+Dozens of Saudi troopers and Saudi-sponsored militiamen loyal to Yemen's former president Abd Rabbuh Mansur Hadi have been killed and injured when Yemeni army soldiers and fighters from allied Popular Committees launched an offensive against their positions in the kingdom’s southern region of Najran.

 Reports that one of the Ministry of Defence’s (MOD) flagship drones crashed after it “landed beyond its planned touchdown point” will do little to assuage concerns about British Unmanned Aerial Vehicle (UAV) programmes.